pdrabik223/gewurzpfad/README.md

 ## Upgrade cards

-Every player get's upgrade 2 at the beggining of the gaame, and there's also singular upgrade 3 card
+Every player get's upgrade 2 at the beginning of the agame, and there's also singular upgrade 3 card